MicrosoftDocs/quantum-docs/articles/includes/how-to-submit-resources-estimation-include-qiskit.md

 #### Change error budget

-Let's rerun the same quantum circuit with an error budget `errorBudget` of 10%.
+Let's rerun the same quantum circuit with an `errorBudget` of 10%.

 ```python
 job = backend.run(circ,